 Tiger Prawns have a medium flavour which puts them between Endeavours (strong) and Bananas (mild) on the prawn flavour spectrum.
 They are caught from all around Australia including the Gulf of Carpentaria, Torres Strait, North East Coast, Exmouth and Shark Bay.

 They have distinctive grey, blue or black stripes that turn red when cooked.
 Tiger prawns are available all year round because they are wild caught and also raised in aquaculture.
 Wild caught, they’re harvested from late summer to autumn and from August-September.

 Serve chilled cooked tiger prawns whole with mayonnaise or aioli to show off their dramatic colour.
 Add to soups — their firm flesh holds together well or cook them on the barbecue.

 Tigers are well suited to garlic prawn dishes, and their flavour will be enhanced by marinating.

-The two species that are commercially sold as Tiger prawns (brown tiger and grooved tiger) are very closely related.
+The two wild-caught species that are commercially sold as Tiger prawns (brown tiger and grooved tiger) are very closely related.

 Black Tiger Prawns (farmed) — year round